--This is MY breakdown down of what I am doing in my classroom for each part of each day.
+- First, this is MY breakdown down of what I am doing in my classroom for each part of each day.

--This is a big picture and then parts to accomplish- the bones for the week.
+- This is a big picture and then parts to accomplish- the bones for the week.

--This most likely means nothing to anyone to me, but I know exactly what each part and element mean.
+- Next, this most likely means nothing to anyone to me, but I know exactly what each part and element mean.

--This is what I do to make sure I have something planned for my little learners each day and in each place.
+- Finally, this is what I do to make sure I have something planned for my little learners each day and in each place.

 This is Not…

--This is not my formal “turn it in to my admin” plan.
+- This is not my formal “turn it in to my admin” plan.

 (If you are wondering, my grade level turns in formal plans with standards and all that stuff.)

--This is not a place to write in my standards.
+- Then, this is not a place to write in my standards.

--This is not formal and set in stone.
+- And most importantly, this is not formal and set in stone.
 Things get moved around and changed as needed.